 Yes, especially if you are interested in the Federal Work-Study, a scholarship or private student loan.

 Applying for Federal Aid

 You need to apply for financial aid every year.
 The easiest way to remember when to file a new FAFSA application is to do so when you file your federal taxes.
 Please keep deadlines in mind.

 Gadsden State’s priority date is April 15 for the upcoming school year.
-To ensure financial aid processing before classes begin, the FAFSA must be completed at least 15 business days before the first day of the term, and all verification documents must be received at least 10 business days before the first day of the semester.
+To ensure financial aid processing before classes begin, the FAFSA must be completed at least 15 business days before the first day of the semester, and all verification documents must be received at least 10 business days before the first day of the semester.

 Complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to add the Gadsden State college code (001017), so your application will be sent to Gadsden State.
 Follow up on your Gadsden State email account and OneACCS approximately 5-7 business days after completing your FAFSA to see what requirements, if any, are needed.
 The College will not send any notifications for the upcoming Fall school year until after the April 15 priority deadline.
 All submitted documents requested will be reviewed and any necessary corrections made.
 Continue to check OneACCS for your award under the Financial Aid Tab > Award >Award for Aid Year or under Student Tab > Student Account > Account Detail by Term.

 The online application process has been simplified and is user-friendly.
 If you don’t have access to a computer, there are computers available for use on all Gadsden State campuses or at your local public library.
 Paper copies are available by calling 1-800-433-3243.
 You must mail paper applications to the Federal Student Aid Program.